JasperNg/GenshinFanartBot/README.md

 A Discord Bot that sends Genshin Fanart from Danbooru.
-The bot can send daily fanart,
+The bot can send daily fanart, send random images and search Danbooru by tag, resolution etc.
+### Steps to use:
+hikari
+lightbulb

 ### Steps to use:
 1. Set up an Anaconda environment on Windows 10 with the requirements.